Starting a new job: 10 important steps | Main Region

 Tips for starting a new job remotely

-When you start a new job, it’s important to ask your manager what is expected from you in your first few weeks and how best to update them on your progress.
-It is more difficult to be visible when you’re not working in the same space as your manager, so be proactive and check in regularly.
-If you have any questions or issues it is best to raise these sooner rather than later.
+When you start a new job remotely, it’s important to understand your managers expectations and how best to update them on your progress.
+Be proactive and check in with them regularly and raise any questions sooner rather than later.

-As with any new job, you’ll want to start getting to know your colleagues from day one.
+As with any new job, you’ll want to start getting to know your new remote team from day one.
 Grab any opportunities available to have video calls with team members.
 Don’t forget to connect with them on LinkedIn.

-To help you navigate this process and settle into a new remote team, view more advice in our guide:
+To help you navigate this process and start settling into a new role while working from home, download our guide:

-During the first few days in your new job, you should be watching and listening a lot more than talking.
-You need to make sure that you are listening and observing first and acting second.
-When you start to observe and really take things in, you’ll be in the best position to quickly fit in and align to the organisational culture.
+During the first few days in your new role, ensure you’re taking everything in as much as possible.
+It is fine to ask questions, but you need to make sure that you are listening and observing first.
+When you start to onboard information efficiently, you’ll be in the best position to quickly fit in and align to the company culture.

 You are also bound to experience a steep learning curve, so make good quality notes so you can keep better track of all the material you encounter.